Thomas Dent (writer): Later life and death

 Upon graduating from Morehouse College with a Bachelor of Arts degree in Political Science, Dent decided to continue his education in Political Science at Syracuse University, taking a special interest in International Relations.
-He attended Syracuse from 1952 to 1956 before decided to join the U.S. Army for a short two-year stint from 1957-1959.
+He attended Syracuse from 1952 to 1956 before decided to join the U.S. Army for a short two-year stint from 1957 to 1959.
 While in the U.S. Army, Dent served as a Private First Class at the Ireland Army Hospital in Fort Knox, Kentucky.
 Dent also participated in a Writer's Digest story through the mail during this time.

 After two years in the Army, Dent decided to discontinue his studies at Syracuse and moved to New York.
 Not long after he arrived in New York, he became involved in the political activities and literary elements that coincided to the emergence of Black Nationalism.
 From 1959 to 1960, he worked as a reporter with The New York Age.
 After a year serving in this position, he began working as a social worker in the New York Welfare Department.
 Thurgood Marshall then appointed Dent as the press liaison for the National Association for the Advancement of Colored People (NAACP) in 1960.
 This was a position Dent served in for three years up until 1963.
 Through this position, Dent was able to travel the Southeast and work hands-on in the Civil Rights movement.
 This traveling throughout the Southeast allowed him to provide help in attempts at getting James Meredith admitted as the first Black student at the University of Mississippi.

 After James Meredith was successfully admitted to the University of Mississippi, Dent continued his activism work.
 With the help of others in the community of Harlem, Dent helped to produce a journal titled On Guard for Freedom.
 This journal was a Black nationalists literary organization that included the likes of LeRoi Jones (Amiri Baraka), Harold Cruse, and Calvin Hicks.
 This community in Harlem inspired Dent and he began meeting with other African-American poets including Calvin Hernton and David Henderson to discuss the formation of poetry workshops.
 The more they discussed this idea, the more poets joined, wanting to offer their assistance.
 In 1962, along with the help of other poets, Dent founded the Umbra Writers' Workshop.
 This was a very influential workshop that focused on poetry and the arts, while also publishing literary works such as the Umbra Magazine in 1963.
 This organization took a special focus on political activism and the advancement of the African-American people.
 In this workshop, Dent helped mentor younger African-American poets, including Ishmael Reed, who attributed much of his writing style to Dent.
 The organization eventually disbanded in 1964 after many disagreements over the true purpose of the workshop.